 We have the storage unit, but space is still somewhat limited!
 I like clothing items, and bedding to be put in black rubbish sacks.
-Boxes don’t fit in my car very well, and are cumbersome.
-Also please note: if bags are too heavy, I will not take them.
-I will also not take bedding or clothes that isn’t freshly laundered or nice.
-The whole idea of the Aunties is that the women get the best we can get them, and we intend to keep it that way.
+I will not take bedding or clothes that aren’t freshly laundered or nice.
+The whole idea of the Aunties is that our people get the best we can get them, and we intend to keep it that way.
 If you have designer clothes that need a home, we now have The Aunties Shop.
 Please contact me through the Aunties Facebook page and we can arrange collection.

 Please always bear in mind that, in any given year, we service and care for a lot of people, most of whom are dealing with the fall out of family/street or intimate partner violence.
 Their needs are many, and our aim is to provide them with as many of those needs as is practicable.
 We keep up with most needs but we always need more.

 So what do we need?
 And how can you help us?

 Money is always, of course, very useful.
 The Givealittle funds don’t come into our bank account until the month following (if you give e.g. in July, the money comes to us in August).
 Refuges receive a limited amount of funding from the MSD – women are funded to stay at refuge for one month only, so they pay board as well – and it can be difficult to stretch those dollars.
 Every thing you give us is something they don’t have to buy, and this can stretch those dollars further, and further.
 They are supporting a lot of people, and so, by proxy, are we!
 Apart from the cost of two storage units – $400 a month – and the PO Box – $90 a year – I do not use any of the funds for administration costs.
 The Board has recently started giving me mileage money – I drive between 900 – 1100 kms a month, and we are starting to apply for funding so I can get a salary for this job, which is now full time.